 An intraoral camera is available for use by the student.
-It is not a requirement to use it, however, it is highly recommended that the student become familiar with this tool.
+It is highly recommended that the student become familiar with this tool.
 The intraoral camera is often used in private practice and the Dental Hygienist may be expected to use it.
-You may want to use the camera on a patient during clinic, however, time may be an issue due to patient schedules.
+You may want to use the camera on a patient during clinic.
 Cancellation time is a good time to practice with the intraoral camera on a typodont or another student.